AlbaXIII/golden-goose-tutoring/README.md

     * At the bottom of the page is a link to Google business reviews, where encourages users to add their own reviews of the service.
 This link is presented in a larger font and centered position to draw the eye of the user.

 * __Contact page__
-    * As with the main page, the following sections are displayed sequentially on mobiles and side-by-side on devices of XX pixels and larger.
+    * As with the main page, the following sections are displayed sequentially on mobiles and side-by-side on devices of 767 pixels and larger.
     * __Contact Form section__
         * This form is to collect details from prospective parents, in order to establish a line of communication to the tutor.
         * The inputs collected are first name, last name, email and a small blurb placed in a text box about the child in question, each input being required for successful use of the form element.